Thierry Breton: Recognition

-Breton is an officer of the Légion d'honneur and a commander of the Ordre National du Mérite.
+In his homeland Breton is a Commander of the Légion d'honneur and a Grand Officer of the Ordre national du Mérite.
 He is also a member of Le Siècle.

-On 24 April 2018, Breton was among the guests invited to the state dinner hosted by U.S. President Donald Trump in honor of President Emmanuel Macron at the White House.
+On 24 April 2018, Breton was among the guests invited to the state dinner hosted by US president Donald Trump in honour of president Emmanuel Macron at the White House.